You have not saved any content. None of the information on this page is directed at any investor or category of investors.

 The managed account strategies described in this material are offered by Pacific Investment Management Company LLC and are available exclusively through financial professionals.
 Managed accounts have a minimum asset level and may not be suitable for all investors.
 Financial professionals seeking more information should contact their managed accounts department or call their PIMCO representative.

-Past performance is not a guarantee or a reliable indicator of future results.
 Individual account holdings will vary depending on the size of an account, cash flows and account restrictions.
 Portfolio holdings are subject to change daily without notice.
 At any time an individual account managed in this strategy may or may not include securities held by another portfolio.
 Consequently, any particular account may have portfolio characteristics and performance that differ from another individual account in this strategy.